-Official Filing Form.
-Filed in County of County Elections Official By: County Elections Official By: Date Issued: Date Received: (Secretary of State Use Only)
+Official Filing Form Filed in County of County Elections Official County Elections Official Ву: Ву: Date Issued: Date Received: (Secretary of State Use Only)

-Nomination Paper

-For use in STATEWIDE GENERAL ELECTIONS for Voter-Nominated and Nonpartisan Offices (Elections Code §§100, 104, 8041, 8062, 8068, 8069, 8140; Code of Civil Procedure §2015.5)
+Nomination Paper (Elections Code §§100, 104, 8041, 8062, 8068, 8069, 8140; Code of Civil Procedure §2015.5)

+, for nomination/election to

+Name of Candidate

-I, the undersigned signer for , for nomination/election to the office of , to be voted for at the Statewide General Election to be held on November 4, 2014, hereby assert as follows:
+, to be voted for at the Consolidated Municipal ,

+School and Special District Election to be held on November 3, 2015, hereby assert as follows:

-I am a resident of County and am registered to vote at the address shown on this paper.
+I am a resident of \\\\\ County and am registered to vote at the address shown on this paper.
 I am not at this time a signer of any other nomination paper of any other candidate for the above-named office.